Rohit2255/Customer_Churn_Prediction/README.md

-# 📉 Customer Churn Prediction - Day 4 | 100 Days of Finance Data Science
+# 📉 Customer Churn Prediction - Day 4 | 100 Days of Data Science

 This project focuses on predicting **telecom customer churn** using supervised machine learning models.
-It is part of my `#100DaysOfFinanceDataScience` challenge.
+It is part of my `#100DaysOfDataScience` challenge.

 ## 📦 Dataset